Contact the ETCS Team to find out more about the certification process and with any questions.

 Candidates may take the ECC Test once per semester*, during the following months:

-The University of Oklahoma defines a "first language" or "native" speaker of English as someone who has completed all requirements for and graduated from an accredited high school (i.e., secondary school) in one of the countries listed to the right.
-Such individuals do not need to be certified for English capacity to instruct an OU course.
+The University of Oklahoma (OU) defines a first language speaker of English as someone who has citizenship and education in the countries on the OU-exempted English-speaking countries list.
+Such individuals do not need to provide proof of English proficiency for OU admission.

-There are additional English certification exemption pathways below, for individuals who did not graduate from high school in one of the listed countries.
+There are also English certification exemption pathways for individuals who have exceptional English experience and are highly advanced English users but are not citizens of one of the exempted countries.

-If an international graduate teaching assistant or instructor (adjunct, visiting, non-tenure-track) has not completed highschool in one of the exempted countries or does not qualify for an exemption pathway, a state law requires the certification of their English proficiency in order to serve in an instructional capacity at institutions within the Oklahoma State System of Higher Education.
-Read the law here - Oklahoma State Statute §70-3224.
-This English proficiency certification is in addition to admissible English proficiency test scores for studying at OU.
+If an international graduate teaching assistant (GTA) or instructor (adjunct, visiting, non-tenure-track) does not have citizenship and education in the exempted countries and does not qualify for an exemption pathway, a state law requires the certification of their English proficiency in order to serve in an instructional capacity at institutions within the Oklahoma State System of Higher Education.

 Assessment of language skills will inevitably impose testing requirements on some candidates who are clearly proficient in the language.
 The alternative certification process and exemptions pathways detailed below are designed to accommodate such candidates.